The language of wine and its misuse

 Every variety has an origin

 Every variety was born in a place, even if we cannot certify that they are native to that territory.
 Nature is dynamic and not static.
-Most of the castes have come from somewhere evolving and transforming from their unknown places of origin.
+Most of the varieties have come from somewhere evolving and transforming from their unknown places of origin.
 The lines that differentiate the autochthonous from the allochthonous are so narrow that they are confused on numerous occasions, the latter becoming local.
 As Professor Cabello says, “both the ancestral migratory movements of the varieties, as well as those carried out in recent times, together with commercial exchanges, have allowed the establishment of the most famous varieties in all corners of the world”.

 In Spain, there is an official register of commercial varieties in which a distinction is made between those considered autochthonous and those considered foreign.
 Genetics has clarified the relationships, showing that they become part of the genetic composition as a result of their very long stay in a specific territory.